marcosjom/lib-auframework-media-src/README.md

 This library was designed in spanish, intended to be used by latin-american university students to build academic and professional projects.

-[sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src) is a professionally-intended evolition of this library, in english.
+[sys-nbframework-src](https://github.com/marcosjom/sys-nbframework-src) is a professionally-intended evolution of this library, in english.

 # Deprecated